xataio/client-ts/cli/README.md

 ## Initializing a Project

-To initialize a new database, run `xata init` in your project's directory.
+To initialize a new project, run `xata init` in your project's directory.

 - if you don't have a [workspace](https://docs.xata.io/concepts/workspaces), you will be prompted to create one.
 - if you have workspaces, you'll be asked to choose one, or to create a new one.